ErinaTheDummy/SwordToShield/Gamemaster_Resources/AccursedJournal.md

 #### Wings (11)
-You grow feathery or batlike wings (GM's choice) and gain a flying speed of 20 feet.
+You grow feathery or batlike wings (GM's choice) and gain a flying speed of 40 feet.

 #### Mirroring (12)
 Your whole body becomes mirrored.
+Attacks made against you while you are asleep miss vital organs and do not crit, as the organs are not where they're supposed to be.

 #### Big hands (13)
-Your hands grow to a size typical of a person one size larger than you
+Your hands grow to a size typical of a person one size larger than you, allowing you to weild weapons made for those one size larger than you with ease.

 #### Crab Claws (14)
 Your hands form into the claws of a crab.
 You cannot drop an item unless you